Have you ever looked up an average and compared yourself to it?

 Second, stop calling yourself titles that don't really exist (the "context principle").
 We love to go around saying things like, "I'm an introvert."
 And that leads us to excluding ourselves from opportunities where we could strive.
 Are you truly always acting introverted in every situation?
 Probably not.
 A lot of what we do is context dependent.
 So it depends on the situation you are in.
 My students are great at this.
 They act one way in the classroom and if I see them walking across, talking to friends, they appear to be acting in a completely different way.
 Of course!
 We all are different depending on the context.
 Don't let it limit you.

 Third, stop believing in one path (the "pathways principle").
 Too often I hear people say, "And so I'll go to college, graduate, get a good paying job, get married, buy a house..."
 The list goes on to follow some perfectly packaged path.
 But does anyone truly follow an average pathway?
 Nope.
 Todd Rose himself was a high school dropout who ended up with a Ph.D. from Harvard.
 That's definitely unique.
 You too have a unique story.
 Own it.

 Using these principles will help you break free from trying to fit an average.

 I know I need to work on remembering these principles after reading the book.
 I highly recommend the book or his TEDx Talk (if you have 20 minutes to spare, but not hours).
 Based on what I have said so far, what do you think?
 How can you use these principles in your own life?
-Share it in the comments!
+Share it in the comments or connect with me.
 Let's hear your story!